Michele Ashton for Induction Video for Greater Anglia Staff

 This video of the 'heroes of STM Group Ltd' was made for World Suicide Prevention Day 2020 and is aimed at raising awareness of the incredible work done by these colleagues on the railway to help reduce the incidents of self-harm and suicide on the network.

 Even in the darkest of times, there is hope, if you will reach out and take hold of a helping hand.

 In 2008 Humphrey Gillott was the chaplain based at Euston Station and covered the area around London North up to Wolverton.
 This is a day in his life as a chaplain in 2008.

-Humphrey continued to work with Railway Mission after his retirement on a voluntary basis, but has been fully retired now for a number of years and remains a wonderful support to the work of the chaplaincy.
+Humphrey continued to work with Railway Mission after his retirement on a voluntary basis, but has been fully retired now for a number of years but remains a wonderful support to the work of the chaplaincy.

 Published 31 March 2009

 Richard Cook was the Railway Chaplain for the North West.
 This BBC Inside Out program followed Richard for the day and looked at the work he was doing at the time.